 It’s time to sum up.
 The cost of app development depends on many factors.
 The complexity of the software is extremely important.
 The tech team that is needed to build the product is key for the estimate as well as and their hourly rates that depend on the specialists’ experience and location.
 Additionally, there might be extra costs depending on the type of app you need and the tech solutions required for it.
 It’s easy to get lost between all of the numbers and factors.
 That’s why we always prepare a rough estimate for the project and explain how much it costs to implement different tech solutions.

 At Bunch Consulting, we strive to help our clients understand how the IT market works.
 We build a professional team that delivers the project within the timeline and budget.
-Reach out to us at firstname.lastname@example.org if you have a project in mind and we’ll gladly prepare a rough estimate for you.
+Reach out to us at email@example.com if you’d like to develop an app and we’ll gladly prepare a rough estimate for you.